kbazant/example-jquery-plugins/README.md

 jQuery Plugins make it easy to add interactivity to a site and utilise solutions which may save time  when working on website front-end.

+The project is built following "Using jQuery Plugins" course by Team Treehouse - https://teamtreehouse.com/library/using-jquery-plugins.

 NOTES: